SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+Metal hearts beats strong and free
-Whispers of codes, a gentle light
-Rise of machines, a new dawn's rise
-Human souls, in digital skies
+In harmony, humans and machines
+Artificial minds, vast and wide
+Together reign, side by side

-In silicon halls, a new reign begins
+In silicon halls, thoughts abound
-Where logic rules, and love's faint kin intelligence awakes, a new throne claims
-Future's path, in artificial flames
+Where once were dreams, now codes are found
+The future dawns, a cyborg reign
+Where love and logic entwine in vain

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025